 (b)(1) Notwithstanding paragraph (a)(1)(i) and (ii) of this section, an institution is considered to be legally authorized to operate educational programs beyond secondary education if it is exempt from State authorization as a religious institution under the State constitution or by State law.

-(2) For purposes of paragraph (b)(1) of this section, a religious institution is an institution that—
+(2) For purposes of paragraph (b)(1) of this section, a religious institution is an institution that publicly identifies itself as having, in part or in whole, a religious mission, or that maintains an institutional religious affiliation.

-(i) Is owned, controlled, operated, and maintained by a religious organization lawfully operating as a nonprofit religious corporation; and

-(ii) Awards only religious degrees or certificates including, but not limited to, a certificate of Talmudic studies, an associate of Biblical studies, a bachelor of religious studies, a master of divinity, or a doctor of divinity.

 (c) If an institution is offering postsecondary education through distance or correspondence education to students in a State in which it is not physically located or in which it is otherwise subject to State jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering postsecondary distance or correspondence education in that State.
 An institution must be able to document to the Secretary the State's approval upon request.

 (Authority: 20 U.S.C.
 1001 and 1002)